mvinyard/ai-notes/papers/rubanova-arxiv-2020/rubanova-arxiv-2020.md

     1. standalone autoregressive model
     2. refine latent ODE model from <a href=''>*Chen et al*</a>, using ODE-RNN as a recognition network

-**def, Latent ODEs**: define a generative process over time series based on the deterministic evolution of an initial latent state - can be trained as a variational auto-encoder.
+***definition***, **Latent ODEs**: define a generative process over time series based on the deterministic evolution of an initial latent state - can be trained as a variational auto-encoder.